-Hajime Sato’s bustling West Seattle sushi joint has always been very Seattle: deeply traditional and thoroughly modern in the very same bite.
-And now that modernity requires environmental awareness and action, Mashiko is really on a roll.
-Since phasing out Atlantic salmon, Southeast Asian shrimp, and other endangered and at-risk seafood, demand for Sato’s seats and bar stools has only increased.
+Hajime Sato sold his bustling West Seattle sushi joint to three long-time employees, but the restaurant retains an essential presence in the neighborhood—and its deeply traditional and thoroughly modern charm.
+Since phasing out Atlantic salmon, Southeast Asian shrimp, and other endangered and at-risk seafood, demand for Mashiko’s seats and bar stools has only increased.
 With reusable chopsticks made from wheat products in hand, environmentally conscious eaters pout, just a little, about the soft-shell crab and black cod liver that no longer make the cut, and cheerfully inquire about the domestic catfish that replaces off-limits freshwater eel.
 (It’s marinated to almost the exact same sweet and buttery effect, without the hairy, sort of scratchy texture of unagi).
-A Japanese-born, traditionally trained sushi chef making sustainability seem sexy and slathering just a little cream cheese here and there?
-Only in Seattle, folks, only in Seattle.
+Making sustainability seem sexy and slathering just a little cream cheese here and there?
+Only in Seattle, folks.